CS-433/cs-433-project-2-mllovers/README.md

 ### Running the model

 Since running the model is computationally intensive for usual laptop machines, the code should be run in the cloud.
-For example, one can use [Google collab](http://colab.research.google.com/).
+For example, one can use [Google colab](http://colab.research.google.com/).
 One can try running the code on a local machine.
-However, due to the lack of memory that we faced, the only way we recommend running the code is on Google collab.
+However, due to the lack of memory that we faced, the only way we recommend running the code is on Google colab.
+Moreover, for some machines plots can be displayed incorrect as well as they are not seen anywhere besides Google colab.

 The external libraries are listed in 'requirements.txt'.